ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 cargo run -- retrofit
 ```

-In case if you want to execute binary directly:
+In case you want to execute binary directly:

 ```bash
 # navigate to the folder with the executable